Fapannen/CyberuSentry/README.md

 <img src="img/results_test.png" width="800" height="450" />

 # Models
-Since the UCCS Dataset is not public at the moment, the trained models will not be released as every single one of them was trained using licensed data.
+Since the UCCS Dataset is not public at the moment, the trained models will not be released as every single one of them was trained using proprietary data.
 Should the dataset become public in the future, I will reconsider publishing the models again.

 # Sources